Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Remove-AzureRmAccount.md

 ```

 ## DESCRIPTION
-Remove all credentials, and contexts (subscription and tenant information) associated witht he given account.
+Remove all credentials, and contexts (subscription and tenant information) associated with the given account.
 After
 executing this cmdlet, you will need to login again using Add-AzureRmAccount

 ## EXAMPLES